jamcoupe/dart-annotations/README.md

 #Annotations

-This library aims to provide some non-obstructive validation to Dart.
+This library aims to provide some non-obstructive validation to Dart properties.

+**Note:** You are free to have invalid data in an object, this library does not give you warnings.
+You find out if there are errors when you call the objects `.isValid()` method only.

 #Usage